Skip navigation

 • Warm spots on the floor.
 If you have a pet, it can be really easy to brush off this symptom.
 “Hmm,” you might think, “Fido was just laying over there, so that must be while it’s warm.”
 What you often don’t think about is maybe the warmth is what enticed Fido over there to begin with.
 Slab leaks are most common in the hot water lines (with some exceptions) so it’s natural that you’ll feel warmth beneath your feet if there’s a leak.

 • A spike in your water bills.
 Have you noticed that your water bills have begun to rise, but you have no reasonable explanation for this increase in cost?
 This is often a sign that you have a leak somewhere.
 Basically, your plumbing system is losing water that you’re paying for!
 While it may not specifically be a slab leak in this case, you still shouldn’t hesitate to contact our pros to find out where it is coming from.
+You can also take preventative measures by learning how to prevent plumbing leaks and minimizing risk before it escalates.

 • The sound of running water with no taps on.
 Do you hear water running somewhere in your home, even though you have no plumbing appliances or taps on at the time?
 You could very well be listening to a leak.
 And if you can’t pinpoint it behind the drywall, it may be a slab leak.

 • Visible damage.
 In severe cases, property damage might already be done.
 A slab leak could have worked its way up through the foundation, leaving cracks in the foundation and damp spots on your flooring.
+If left unaddressed, these problems could worsen, leading to the need for major plumbing repairs or even repiping your home to restore full functionality.

 If you notice any of these symptoms, or anything else that concerns you and may indicate a leak, please don’t hesitate to reach out to our professional plumbers!